armilleiwilliam/eu-automation/README.md

 Hi,
 how are you?
 For this type of project I have decided to have both Laravel and React on the same application, usually I work having them on separate environments, like a RestFull Api where a React Website communicate with a Laravel Microservice using axios, but for this project I realised it was more practical to have them both together.
+If you are interested to see how familiar I am in working with React and Laravel in two different applications check on my github account (https://github.com/armilleiwilliam?tab=repositories) on the repositories volopa_front (React) and volopa_backend (Laravel), it's project I have worked on recently which uses tokens (sanctum) for authentication.

-Firstly I apologize if probably I was not able to find all the icons related to weather conditions, I have tried my best last night to get on internet as many as I could, cropping and resizing them with photoshop, but there were too many to find in such a little time, I have tried to cover most of conditions though.
+Firstly I apologize if probably I was not able to find all the icons related to weather conditions (you will see what I mean when opening the project), I have tried my best last night to get on internet as many as I could, cropping and resizing them with photoshop, but there were too many to find in such a little time, I have tried to cover most of conditions though.
 I really enjoyed this challenge :-)
 There are several things I have would have improved if I had more time though :-) I have tried to cover the most (or all) the requirements, even responsiveness, I have used both Tailwind and Bootstrap.
-The Api Weather I have chosen is https://www.aerisweather.com/, I have created an account which is free for a month, the credentials are already set in the project.
+The Api Weather that I have chosen is https://www.aerisweather.com/, I have created an account which is free for a month, the credentials are already set in the project.
 Due to the lack of time I managed to retrieve weather conditions only for counties, I was planning to do per city also but it was taking too long.

 ### Installation
 - git clone git@github.com:armilleiwilliam/eu-automation.git (repository is public no need ssh key)
-- set DB connection on your env. file
+- set DB connection on your env. file after creating a database for this project
 - composer install (it will install both sail and breeze for authentication)
 - php artisan migrate (will install the basic authentication/registration tables)
 - npm install && npm run dev (this will install all dependencies and initiate vite)